gbv/beaconspec/beacon.md

 **source dataset** and the set that all target URIs originate from is called the **target dataset**.

-### sourceset
+### SOURCESET

-The source dataset can be identified by the sourceset meta field, which MUST be an URI if given.
+The source dataset can be identified by the `SOURCESET` meta field, which MUST be an URI if given.
 This field replaces the blank node `:sourceset`.

-### targetset
+### TARGETSET

-The target dataset can be identified by the targetset meta field, which MUST be an URI if given.
+The target dataset can be identified by the `TARGETSET` meta field, which MUST be an URI if given.
 This field replaces the blank node `:targetset`.

-### name
+### NAME

-The name meta field contains a name or title of target dataset.
+The `NAME` meta field contains a name or title of target dataset.
 This field is mapped to the RDF property `dcterms:title`.
-For instance the name meta field value "ACME documents", expressible in BEACON text format as
+For instance the field value "ACME documents", expressible in BEACON text format as

     #NAME: ACME documents